CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/secure_boot.md

 |:---|:---|:---|
 | AllowMicrosoft3rdPartyUEFICA | Enabled, Disabled | yes |

+!!! info ""
-?> If add-on cards are supported, Microsoft 3rd Party UEFI CA will not be removed until the boot loader is loaded.
+    If add-on cards are supported, Microsoft 3rd Party UEFI CA will not be removed until the boot loader is loaded.

 <!-- MODEL: Only M90t/s-3 -->